bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 For more than one piece of cloth:

 ‘Imāni me bhante akāla-cīvarāni māsātikkantāni nissaggiyāni.
-Imānāhaṃ āyasmato nissajjāmi.’
+Imānāhaṁ āyasmato nissajjāmi.’

 ### Nissaggiya Pācittiya 6 (‘asked for’)<a id="np-6"></a>

-‘Idaṃ me bhante cīvaraṃ aññātakaṃ gahapatikaṃ aññatra samayā viññāpitaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Idaṁ me bhante cīvaraṁ aññātakaṁ gahapatikaṁ aññatra samayā viññāpitaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.’

 '*This robe, ven. sir, which has been asked from an unrelated householder at other than the proper occasion, is to be forfeited by me: I forfeit it to you.*'